gniewomir/django-react-cms/services/accounts/README.md

 * Anonymous user can `create` itself to receive `identity_token`
 * Authenticated user provide aforementioned `identity_token` as request header
-* Authenticated user can `update` his `accepted privacy policy` flag and `retrieve` itself
+* Authenticated user can `update` his `accepted privacy policy` flag
-* Authenticated user can provide data required for registration with `update`, to become registered user and acquire login permission
+* Authenticated user can provide data required for registration with `update`, to become registered user
-* Registered user cannot retrieve and update itself until he logs in
 * Registered user can provide password and username or email to receive `elevated_token`
 * Logged in user provide aforementioned `elevated_token` as request header
-* Logged in user can retrieve and update itself

 Todo
 -